cheerful/freckle-apidocs/content/v2/oauth.md

 add_scopes
 : *Optional* **array of strings**
 : The list of scopes to add to this authorization.
-Adding new scopes allows your application to access additional information from the user's Freckle account.
+Adding new scopes allows your application to access additional information from the user's Noko account.
 Non-existent scopes, or scopes already applied for this authorization will be ignored.

 remove_scopes
 : *Optional* **array of strings**
 : The list of scopes to remove from this authorization.
-Removing scopes prevents your application from accessing specific information from the user's Freckle account.
+Removing scopes prevents your application from accessing specific information from the user's Noko account.
 Scopes that are not currently applied for this authorization will be ignored.

 #### Response